 Adding visuals, course previews, or feedback from other students can make the page more engaging and build trust with your audience.

 CustomerHub integrates with Keap to make your landing page even more effective.
 When a student signs up, their information automatically flows into Keap’s CRM.
-You can manage leads, send automated email reminders, and nurture relationships with your audience.

 5.3 Use Email Marketing